PvrkFvmily/Daniel-Park/README.md

 # Hi, Earth!

-Here is a collection of repos that I worked on during GA Bootcamp and my personal projects.
+You'll find a collection of repos that I worked on during GA Bootcamp and my personal projects.

+---

+I am probably doing one of three things

+- Working on my project 📚 / myself 💪
+- Sleeping 🛌
+- Gaming 🎮 / Out for a Drive 🏍